leoarthurwall/Click-n-Brick/README.md

 ### User Research Presentation
 We then presented our Research to the course leader.
 This marked the end of our research phase.

+## Ideation, Prototyping & Testing

+### Design Sprint 1

+For sprint 1, we branched off into 2 teams; Functionality & Design.
+Given our 8-week project limit, we decided it would be the most time effective to address both areas simultaneously.

+### Sprint 1 - Functionality (UX)

+**Goal**: Design and test a Lo-Fi Prototype of the app

+#### Our Process

+##### How Might We
+Using the problems uncovered from research findings, we constructed ‘How Might We’ questions to frame the problems for ideation.
+IMAGE

+##### Define the golden path
+Having already developed user journey maps during the competitor analysis, we used them for inspiration when developing our golden path.
+Our objective was to design a golden path that enabled the user to enter, search, filter, view and contact the agent in an efficient and user-friendly manner.
+IMAGE

+##### Information Architecture
+Now that the golden path was defined, we had a group brainstorm on miro to help develop the secondary user pathways.
+Putting our ideas together, we developed a high-level version of our app’s Information Architecture.
+This provided a visual aid for how each screen interacts with one another.
+IMAGE

+##### Crazy 8’s
+Firstly, we reviewed the competitor user journeys for pre-exercise inspiration.
+Then, for each step of the golden path, we did a crazy 8’s sketching exercise to get ideas flowing for the layout of each screen.
+IMAGE

+##### Lo-fi Wireframe (sketch)
+Using the Crazy 8 sketches as inspiration, we combined our favourite elements and sketched a more polished wireframe version for each stage of the user journey.
+As we were doing well for time, we also sketched out the secondary pathway screens.
+IMAGE

+##### Lo-fi Wireframe (Digital)
+Next, we digitalised the sketched wireframes using Figma.
+This gave us something more presentable for user testing.

+##### User Testing
+Now our lo-fi prototype was ready for testing.
+We carried out 2 separate usability tests simultaneously.
+We asked a series of guided questions and noted the feedback.
+Using the feedback gathered, we could continue to develop our project in the following sprint.
+FEEDBACK & QUESTION IMAGE

+#### Reviewing the feedback of sprint #1

+The usability testing feedback from sprint #1 gave us plenty of fuel for our backlog.
+We divided the tasks between the team and worked through them systematically.

+3 key user-centric iterations to the golden path included:

+* Adding the filters screen to the golden path, rather than a secondary screen.
+*   Some users felt confused with performing a search without the option of applying filters
+* Adding a third call to action on the property information page ‘book a viewing.
+*   Users expressed they would like to arrange a booking without needing to contact the agent first.
+* Improving the header & footer navigation bar design and functionality (IMAGE)
+*   Menu options on the footer = 1 click instead of 2, better position for natural thumb use.